About Rhodes University Environmental Awards

 E. Motivation (responding to each of the 5 nomination criteria, plus a brief summary, and preferably also annotated photos).

-Recipients of the awards will be announced at a celebratory Environmental Award Ceremony on Tuesday 25 September 2018.
-Recognition will take the form of:
+Recipients of the awards will be announced at a celebratory Environmental Award Ceremony in September (Tuesday 24/09/2019).
+Recognition takes the form of:

 - Inscription on a uniquely designed Floating Trophy which will be kept on display at Rhodes University;